Side Effects of The Abortion Pill

 According to the FDA, a pregnant patient should not take the abortion pill if they:

-• have an ectopic pregnancy
+- have an ectopic pregnancy

-• have adrenal problems
+- have adrenal problems

-• are currently being treated with long-term corticosteroid therapies
+- are currently being treated with long-term corticosteroid therapies

-• have an allergy to Misoprostol or mifepristone
+- have an allergy to Misoprostol or mifepristone

-• have an IUD in place
+- have an IUD in place

-Considerations before taking the abortion pill.
+Considerations before having a medication abortion

 Before taking the abortion pill, it is important to know if you need a Rhesus immunization as this can affect the health of any future pregnancies.